random-magic/mse-hub/README.md

 ![Fork](https://github.com/magictheegg/mse-hub-readme/blob/main/fork.png?raw=true)

-On the next page, **change the "Repository name" field** to `username.github.io`.
+On the next page, it is recommended to change the "Repository name" field to `username.github.io`.
 Replace `username` with your GitHub username.
 For example, if your username is `octocat`, the repository name should be `octocat.github.io`.
-This is **critical** for making your repo actually deploy to GitHub sites.
 You can add a Description if you want.
 Keep "Copy the `main` branch only" checked.
 Once you've renamed the repository, click "Create fork".

 ![Fork part 2](https://github.com/magictheegg/mse-hub-readme/blob/main/fork-part-two.png?raw=true)

 It will now open your forked repo, it's recommended to bookmark or save this page.
-Close this guide and continue to step 2 in the copy of the guide on your forked repo.
+Close the guide you are currently following and continue to step 2 in the copy of the guide on your forked repo.

-#### Ensure github pages is configured correctly
+## Step 2: Ensure github pages is configured correctly

 Go to the "Settings" tab of your repo and then select "Pages" from the left menu, [here](../../settings/pages).
 Ensure the setting "Source" in the "Build and Deployment" section is set to "GitHub Actions":

 <img width="266" height="115" alt="image" src="https://github.com/user-attachments/assets/91008dad-6060-4bec-b019-f4b7222636f4" />

+In addition: if you have chosen a different name for your repo than `username.github.io` it will show you the current location the site is deployed to, click "Visit site" to go to then new site.
+Save this url as well.

-## Step 2: Installing the exporter
+## Step 3: Installing the exporter

-Visit your generated github.io site, it will be at `https://username.github.io`.
-Replacing `username` with your GitHub username.
-For example if your username is `octocat` your site will be at `https://octocat.github.io`.
+Visit your generated github.io site, as found at the end of step 2.

 Edit the url, adding `/exporter.zip` to the end.
-For example if your username is `octocat` go to `https://octocat/github.io/exporter.zip`.
+For example if your site's url is `https://octocat.github.io` go to `https://octocat/github.io/exporter.zip`.
 Visit it and when prompted download this file. (alternatively, it's also in the resources folder of the repo)

 Unzip it and place it into the "data" folder of MSE.
 Ensure the folder structure remains the same, your data folder should have one additional folder named `magic-egg-allinone-exporter.mse-export-template`.

-## Step 3: Exporting set files
+## Step 4: Exporting set files

 Start MSE.
 Open a set you'd like to export, then click File => Export => HTML ... and select Egg's All-in-One.
 This will export all of your site files.